Mechanism of Bidirectional Power Supply

 The value of r can simulate that the internal resistance changes with the state of charge (SOC) and other parameters (SOD etc.)

-Battery voltage can be changed by Constant Voltage setting when using as CV power supply in the case r=0 (Ω)
+Battery voltage can be changed by Constant Voltage setting when using as a CV power supply in the case r=0 (Ω)

-Actual batteries have a permanent deterioration that cannot be recovered due to the fact that the battery itself is old, and a temporary deterioration that degrades performance at low temperatures.
+Actual batteries have a permanent deterioration that cannot be recovered due to the fact that the battery itself is old and a temporary deterioration that degrades performance at low temperatures.
 So, the state of charge (SOC) of the battery is affected by the state of health (SOH) due to these two factors.

 Assuming that permanent deterioration is SOH1 and temporary deterioration is SOH2, SOH = SOH1 X SOH2.
 Also, 1-SOH is called the state of degradation (SOD).
 In the regenerative power supply, by setting to simulate this SOD, it is possible to test how the electronic equipment behaves when connecting a deteriorated battery.
 This is used as "SOC estimation technology based on battery model".